Phi Beta Kappa: Awards and fellowships

-The Phi Beta Kappa Book Awards are the Ralph Waldo Emerson Award, the Christian Gauss Award (named for Christian Gauss), and the Phi Beta Kappa Award in Science.
+The Phi Beta Kappa Book Awards are the Ralph Waldo Emerson Award, the Christian Gauss Award, and the Phi Beta Kappa Award in Science.
 The Book Awards are given annually to outstanding scholarly books published in the United States.
 Winning works, which are drawn from the fields of the humanities, the social sciences, the natural sciences, and mathematics, must be of broad interest and accessible to the general reader.
 Each award carries a $10,000 prize.
 The winners were selected from five short-listed titles in each category.

 The Dr. Martin R. Lebowitz and Eve Lewellis Lebowitz Prize for Philosophical Achievement and Contribution is awarded by the Phi Beta Kappa Society in conjunction with the American Philosophical Association.
 The associated Lebowitz Symposium is presented annually at a divisional meeting of the American Philosophical Association.
 The prize was established in 2013 by Eve Lewellis Lebowitz in honor of her late husband, Martin R. Lebowitz, to provide significant, tangible recognition for excellence in philosophical thought.
 The Symposium program consists of a pair of lectures to be delivered at an annual APA division meeting and a Phi Beta Kappa event.
 The topic of the lectures should be an important philosophical issue of current interest, and the lectures should offer contrasting (not necessarily opposing) views on that topic.
 Honoraria for the symposiasts are funded at an adjusted rate based on the current size of the endowment.
 Previous winners have won as much as $25,000 each.

 The Mary Isabel Sibley Fellowship is awarded annually, alternating in the fields of Greek and French.
 The award may be used for the study of Greek language, literature, history, or archaeology, or the study of French language or literature.
 Established in 1934 by Isabelle Stone (ΦΒΚ, Wellesley College) in honor of her mother, Mary Isabel Sibley, the fellowship was designed to reward the women in these two fields of study with the experience of studying and living abroad, which Miss Stone did in Greece during her studies.
 The fellowship carries a stipend of $20,000.

 The Walter J. Jensen Fellowship for French Language, Literature, and Culture aims to help educators and researchers improve education in standard French language, literature, and culture and in the study of standard French in the United States.
 Established in 2001 by Professor Walter J. Jensen (ΦΒΚ, UCLA), the fellowship is awarded for at least six continuous months of study in France and carries a stipend originally set in 1995 at $10,000, to be adjusted for inflation.
 The stipend for 2016 was $15,500.
 The Romanell-Phi Beta Kappa Professorship is awarded annually to scholars in the field of philosophy, without restriction to any one school of philosophical thought.
 The professorship recognizes not only distinguished achievement but also the recipient's contribution or potential contribution to public understanding of philosophy.